Navigating the Publisher Landscape07 May, 20215 mins

 ‘Publishers are the original creators; they have audiences simply because they’re creating amazing content that people connect with.’

 So, for publishers, being able to build brilliant, branded content businesses for clients is hugely important.
-However, as Tom highlights, for publishers having their entire business built around branded content ‘because that ends up being a traffic driving exercise and you can spend a lot of money driving traffic to those articles if you’re not careful.’
+However, as Tom highlights, for publishers have their entire business built around branded content ‘because that ends up being a traffic driving exercise and you can spend a lot of money driving traffic to those articles if you’re not careful.’

 ‘Any time you lie online or on social media it tends to get share a lot.
 There’s a strong case for regulation, and for regulation on the big platforms who could be and should be spending a lot more energy to cut down the sources of disinformation when they seem them.’